timjacksonm/Where-Is-MK/README.md

 ## Goals:

-- [✔️] Plan our folder and file structure in depth before starting.
+- [✔️] Plan out folder and file structure in depth before starting.
 (Whiteboard)
-- [✔️] Use Firebase Firestore with project - learning and getting familiar
+- [✔️] Use Firebase Firestore with project - learn and getting familiar with using a BaaS
 - [✔️] Re-use components when possible in project
 - [✔️] Get more familiar with styled components and passing props down to be used in css
 - [✔️] Have many different options to play the game and lots of data!